 The canoe portage is located on the downstream side of the dam on the east earthen embankment.
 The portage trail put-in received a rating of "Needs Maintenance" due to erosion.
 The area of minor erosion in question is illustrated in photographs 31 through 34 of Appendix 2 of the Recreation Study Report.
-Mitigation of the erosion through the placement of rock riprap and erosion filter fabric is scheduled for the end of August 2023.
+Mitigation of the erosion through the placement of rock riprap and erosion filter fabric was completed in August of 2023.